VALENTINAMOVILSANDOVAL/ai2023/README.md

 # Artificial Intelligence EAFIT Course
-Here you can find a completed and solved algorithm for EAIFt Artificial Intelligence Course.
+Here you can find completed and solved algorithms for EAFIT Artificial Intelligence Course.